Associate Professor David Harley

 - Animals, including Homo sapiens

-David Harley is a zoologist, general practitioner, epidemiologist and Public Health Physician.
-He was appointed Associate Professor at the National Centre for Epidemiology and Population Health (NCEPH) & The Medical School at The Australian National University in 2008.
+I am a zoologist, general practitioner, epidemiologist and public health physician.
+I have general and specialist medical registration.
+I was appointed Associate Professor at the National Centre for Epidemiology and Population Health (NCEPH) & The Medical School at The Australian National University in 2008.

-He has a major interest in infectious disease epidemiology, particularly arboviruses.
+Infectious disease epidemiology is a particular interest.
 Ross River virus, Australia’s most important climate sensitive arbovirus, is a long standing interest.
-He is lead author on the most comprehensive review of the virus, its ecology and clinical manifestations (cited over 200 times), a large mosquito trapping study for Ross River virus isolation and an important inception cohort study of disease natural history.
-He has also published on tuberculosis, Adenovirus, meningococcus, dengue and malaria.
+I was lead author on the most comprehensive review of the virus, its ecology and clinical manifestations (cited over 250 times), a large mosquito trapping study for Ross River virus isolation and an important inception cohort study of disease natural history.
+I've also published on tuberculosis, Adenovirus, meningococcus, dengue and malaria.

-He worked as a doctor in Far North Queensland in the 1990s, gaining experience in high risk obstetrics, rural and remote medicine, Indigenous Health, and General Practice.
-During 2002-7 he treated adults with intellectual disabilities in a tertiary hospital setting.
-He is particularly proud of his resarch on the use of antipsychotic medication for aggression - placebo is safer, cheaper and no less effective (Tyrer et al., Lancet, 2008).
-The general practice where he worked full-time in 2007 was awarded best general practice in the Brisbane South Division of General Practice for that year.
+I worked as a doctor in Far North Queensland in the 1990s, gaining experience in high risk obstetrics, rural and remote medicine, Indigenous Health, and General Practice.
+During 2002-7 I managed adults with intellectual disabilities in a tertiary hospital setting.
+I'm particularly proud of my resarch on the use of antipsychotic medication for aggression in intellectually disabled adults - placebo is safer, cheaper and no less effective (Tyrer et al., Lancet, 2008).
+I continue to practice medicine.
+Interchange General Practice, where I work, is an accredited general practice training practice, and I'm accredited as a GP supervisor with the local training provider, GPSynergy.

-Dr Harley has significant international experience and exposure.
-As a consultant he has advised on outbreak investigation in Henan Province, China, vector-borne disease and climate change in Cambodia, and emerging disease surveillance in the Indian Ocean.
-In 2012, 2013, and 2014 he's been invited to teach for Institut Pasteur and Oxford University in Ho Chi Minh City, Vietnam.
-He has major research interests in Thailand via the Thai Cohort Study.
-He is CI on two NHMRC project grants worth over $2,000,000.
+I have significant international experience and exposure.
+As a consultant I have advised on outbreak investigation in Henan Province, China, vector-borne disease and climate change in Cambodia, and emerging disease surveillance in the Indian Ocean.

 Dengue transmission under climate change in Northern Australia: linking ecological and population-based models to develop adaptive strategies